Becky (slang): Meaning and use

 "Becky" by heavy metal band B.F.
 Raid, from the 2024 album Raided Again, explores racial and social dynamics through the story of a young Black man navigating predominantly white, racist neighborhoods in Boston to pursue relationships with white women.
 The song challenges societal and cultural barriers, highlighting themes of defiance, desire, and risk.
 The name "Becky," often used as a pejorative term for young white women, reinforces the racial undertones of the narrative.
 Lyrically, references to specific locations and the mention of "fourteen words" suggest underlying racial tensions and the character’s resistance to imposed boundaries.

 In 2017, Rebecca Tuvel, the author at the center of the Hypatia transracialism controversy, was labelled a Becky by critics.
 The following year, a white woman in California became known as "BBQ Becky" after calling the police because two African-American men were using a charcoal grill in a park.
 In 2020, an edited volume, Surviving Becky(s): Pedagogies for Deconstructing Whiteness and Gender, examined what its editor, education professor Cheryl E. Matias, called the "increasing phenomenon of Beckyism: the behaviors and rhetoric that Becky(s) engage in which uphold whiteness at the expense of people of color's humanity, dignity, and expertise".
 Media-studies professor Aimée Morrison argues that white supremacy makes whiteness invisible and that use of the term Becky thwarts this.

 It has a different meaning in the incel community.
-They refer to attractive, sexually active women as "Stacys", less attractive sexually active women as "Beckys".
+They refer to attractive, sexually active women as "Stacys", and less attractive sexually active women as "Beckys".

 The term Karen serves a similar function to Becky, with the added implication that a Karen is likely to engage in aggressive actions against people of color, such as asking to see a manager or calling the police.
 As media researcher Meredith Clark put it: "Karen has gone by different names."